Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Abstract

 \section{Abstract}

-{ We analyze the convergence properties of gradient descent algorithms on Riemannian manifolds.
-We study randomization of the tangent space directions of Riemannian gradient flows for minimizing smooth cost functions (of Morse--Bott type) to obtain convergence to local optima.
-We prove that through randomly projecting Riemannian gradients according to the Haar measure, convergence to local optima can be obtained almost surely despite the existence of saddle points.
-As an application we consider ground state preparation through quantum optimization over the unitary group.
-In this setting one can efficiently approximate the Haar-random projections by implementing unitary 2-designs on quantum computers.
-We prove that the respective algorithm almost surely converges to the global minimum that corresponds to the ground state of a desired Hamiltonian.
-Finally, we discuss the time required by the algorithm to pass a saddle point in a simple two-dimensional setting. }
+{ We analyze convergence of gradient-descent methods on Riemannian manifolds.
+In particular, we study randomization of Riemannian gradient algorithms for minimizing smooth cost functions (of Morse--Bott type).
+We prove that randomized gradient descent methods, where the Riemannian gradient is replaced by a random projection of it, converge to a single local optimum almost surely despite the existence of saddle points.
+We consider both uniformly distributed and discrete random projections.
+We also discuss the time required to pass a saddle point.
+As a major application, we consider ground-state preparation through quantum optimization over the unitary group.
+In mathematical terms our randomized algorithm applied to the trace function $U \to \tr(AU\rho U^*)$ almost surely converges to its {\em global minimum}.
+The minimum corresponds to the smallest eigenvalue (ground state) of the selfadjoint operator $A$ (Hamiltonian) if $\rho$ is a rank-one projector (pure state).
+In this setting, one can efficiently replace the uniform random projections by implementing so-called discrete unitary 2-designs.}

 \keywords{Riemannian gradient system, randomized gradient descent, Morse--Bott systems, saddle-point escape, quantum optimization}